-Barrister and solicitor Nan Jensen, who has a special interest in disability law, has put together the below information on workplace law in New Zealand, which is guided by the Employment Relations Act 2000.
+Barrister and solicitor Nan Jensen, who has a special interest in disability law, has put together the below information on workplace law in New Zealand.

 Good faith employment relations

-So what does this mean?
-The Act describes ‘implied mutual obligations of trust and confidence’, but says that good faith is more than that.
+What does good faith employment relations actually mean?
+The Act describes “Implied mutual obligations of trust and confidence”, but says that good faith is more than that.
 It is about actively maintaining ‘a productive employment relationship’, and that the parties are ‘responsive and communicative’.

 Types of employment